mkarner07/mkarner07.github.io/_posts/2024/2024-03-03-10-Effective-Approaches-to-Calling-Bullshit.md

 ### 5. Provide counter-evidence

 This is a common strategy used in science (e.g. mathematics) to prove that a statement is wrong.
-But, you can use this strategy in different contexts too.
+But you can use this strategy in different contexts too.

 Do you know of articles, posts, news, etc. that say otherwise?